paulrougieux/TiMBA_Charts/README.md

 1. The central time series plot displays the development of selected quantities over time.
 Historical data are represented by solid lines, while scenario-based projections appear as dashed lines.
 This visualization facilitates an understanding of long-term trends and the dynamics of different scenarios across commodities or commodity groups.

 2. The bar chart in the bottom left presents world market prices by year and scenario.
 It offers a concise overview of price developments across time periods and enables straightforward temporal comparisons.

 3. The top-right chart depicts changes in forest stock over time and across scenarios.
 Each bar represents a specific year or period, illustrating how stock levels evolve under different assumptions.

 4. The world map in the bottom right provides a spatial representation of the selected indicator for a given year.
 Countries are color-coded using a gradient scale (with deeper green indicating higher values).
-Users can explore different domain –product combinations, such as the product Roundwood and the domain Supply, which reveal which countries exhibit the highest levels of roundwood production.
-This logic applies to any domain –product selection.
+Users can explore different domain–product combinations, such as the product Roundwood and the domain Supply, which reveal which countries exhibit the highest levels of roundwood production.
+This logic applies to any domain–product selection.
 A specific year can also be chosen within the map filter to examine spatial patterns in more detail.
 Please note that this map will always show an aggregate over all scenarios.
 If the user wanted to show only historical data or a specific scenario this can be chosen by the scenario filter.

-For any combination of filters users will have the option to export the filtered dataset as a CSV file or the different graphs as png files for further analysis or documentation.
+For any combination of filters users will have the option to export the filtered dataset as a csv file or the different graphs as png files for further analysis or documentation.

 ## Authors
 - [Christian Morland](https://www.thuenen.de/de/fachinstitute/waldwirtschaft/personal/wissenschaftliches-personal/ehemalige-liste/christian-morland-msc) [(ORCID 0000-0001-6600-570X)](https://orcid.org/0000-0001-6600-570X),